ajayp/finance-geminiai-function-calling/README.md

 ```
 **Explanation:**

-**Prompt 1: **
+**Prompt 1:**
 * **How much is the price of Microsoft stock?** - triggers Gemini to call the `getStockPrice` function.
-Gemini identifies the intent of the prompt and determine that the ticker symbol "MSFT" is required.
+Gemini identifies the intent of the prompt and determines that the ticker symbol "MSFT" is required.
 This results in the following function call:

 ```json
 [{"name":"getStockPrice","args":{"ticker":"MSFT"}}]